DMV-Nicolas/robotgram/README.md

 4. [Code Tour](#code-tour) (in process)
 ### General Info
 ***
-Tinygram is a charming social media platform inspired by Instagram 🌐.
-Designed with simplicity and ease of use in mind, Tinygram offers a streamlined experience for users who appreciate the essence of sharing moments in a visually appealing and compact format 😁.
+Robotgram is a charming social media platform inspired by Instagram but for robots 🤖!
+Designed with simplicity and ease of use in mind, Robotgram offers a streamlined experience for robots who appreciate the essence of sharing moments in a visually appealing and compact format.
 ## Technologies
 ***
 List of technologies used within the project: